 The black diorama is centrally located in the room, and represents the axis mundi.
 It is a self-maintaining machine containing all known elements, dispensed into four planetary incubation chambers – each of these small domes corresponds to the larger dome opposite it in the room.
 This central dome is in itself, a reduced scale version of the entire installation – alluding to the overall theme of physical, spiritual, and intellectual growth.

 The pink diorama represents physical growth.
 It is a desert world composed of pink sand, iridescent pink rocks, pink flowers, and moss.
-Two scientists sit in the sand, playing a card game with the elements – thus generating compounds.
+Two goddess scientist characters sit in the sand, playing a card game with the elements – thus generating compounds.
 The compounds held in the scientists’ hands are: Ca3(PO4)2 – calcium phosphate, NaCl – salt, and CO2 – carbon dioxide.
 The remaining element cards are scattered among the rocks and sand.

 The green diorama represents the creation of the compound H2O and its necessity for life and physical growth.
 The goddesses’ feet are submerged in a circular pool of water, and they hold the element cards necessary to synthesize the compound – thus implying a cyclical nature to the process.
 They are surrounded by green grass and moss, and their heads are covered with flowers.